ocrush/data_science/disaster_response/README.md

 * Allows emergency worker to enter a disaster message and classify result in several categories
 * Provides visualizations of the data using Plotly

+#### Helper files
+custom_transformer.py - helper file that defines custom features to be used in the ML pipeline and also how to tokenize the text messages

+mlsmote.py - multi label smote implementation.
+Not used right now.

 ## Results<a name="results"></a>
 Users are able to enter a disaster message via a web page and have it automatically classified to one or more categories.